 - You’re targeting high-yield properties so you can one day live off the rents.
-The number one goal of property investment is capital growth – not rental yields.
-The number or properties you need to create a long-term income stream is substantially less if you pursue capital growth over rents.
+The number one goal of property investment is capital growth - not rental yields.
+The number of properties you need to create a long-term income stream is substantially less if you pursue capital growth over rents.
 The flow-on effects are massive, too.
-You have fewer maintenance issues, simpler management, a significantly smaller tax burden, and a shorter timeframe towards your goals.
+You have fewer maintenance issues, simpler management, a significantly smaller tax burden, and a shorter time frame towards your goals.

 - You only buy property in areas you like or only ones you’d live in yourself.
 That's simplistic and nonsensical.
 Property investment is a vehicle used to achieve a financial outcome.
 If it makes sense as an investment, your personal preferences have no place in the decision-making process.

 - You try to time the market.
 Yes, there are cycles in property investment but while mainstream news trumpets one or two of these, the truth is, there are hundreds of cycles all over the country.
 Median prices are also misleading.
 It’s very common for the median price in a suburb to be say, $500k, but one street might have a median price of $350k and another, $800k.
 Effective property investment needs to consider the information at a granular level before it can accurately inform an investment decision.